 because $B_n\left( 2,j\right) Z_{n,j}\geq 0$ for $j=1,2$.
 On the other hand, since $t\mapsto K\left( t,s\right) $ is continuous in $\left] s,\epsilon \right[ $ for some $\epsilon >0$ and for all $0\leq s<\epsilon $, we can suppose that the stepsize is small enough for $t_{n,1}<\epsilon $, and then $F_n(t)$ is continuous in $t_{n,1}$ (see \ref{eqlag0}).
 Hence, since $G$ is continuous, $G\left( F_n(t)\right) $ is also continuous in $t_{n,1}$, i.e. $\lim _{h_n\rightarrow 0^+}G\left( F_n\left( t_{n,2}\right) \right) = G\left( F_n\left( t_{n,1}\right) \right) $.
 Therefore, choosing a small enough $h_n$, we have

 \end{itemize}

 ($\Rightarrow $) For proving the other condition, we use Lemma \ref{lema1}-\textit{(i)}, taking into account Remark \ref{notahnbn2}. \end{proof}

-\begin{remark} A similar result was proved in \cite{BB11}, but the hypothesis on the kernel was ``$K\left( t,s\right) \leq K\left( t',s\right) $ for all $0\leq s\leq t<t'$'', and so, unlike Proposition \ref{newprop4}, it could not be applied to decreasing convolution kernels (for example).
-Again, the main difference between both proofs lies in the choice of $A$. \end{remark}
+It is noteworthy that a similar result was proved in \cite{BB11}, but the hypothesis on the kernel was ``$K\left( t,s\right) \leq K\left( t',s\right) $ for all $0\leq s\leq t<t'$'', and so, unlike Proposition \ref{newprop4}, it could not be applied to decreasing convolution kernels (for example).
+Again, the main difference between both proofs lies in the choice of $A$.

 Note that for convolution kernels $K(t,s)=k(t-s)$, the hypothesis on $K$ is equivalent to say that $k$ is continuous near zero, which is a fairly weak hypothesis.
-On the other hand, for general kernels, this hypothesis is only needed for ensuring that the mapping $t\mapsto K\left( t,s\right) $ is continuous in $t_{n,1}$.
-Therefore, if it is not continuous, it is important to choose a step $h_i$ such that $t\mapsto K\left( t,s\right)$ is continuous at the collocation points $t_{i,1}$ $(i=0,\ldots N-1)$.
-More specifically, the hypothesis on $K$ is only needed for checking that $Z_{n,2}\geq \left( 1-c_2\right) Z_{n,1}$, and hence, for ensuring that $z_h$ is positive in $\left[ 0,t_n\right] $.
-Nevertheless, this hypothesis is not needed for verifying that $Z_{0,2}>Z_{0,1}=0$, and so, it is always ensured the existence of $Z_{1,2}$ (and obviously $Z_{1,1}$), even if the hypothesis does not hold.
-Hence, if we use another method for checking that $Z_{1,2}\geq \left( 1-c_2\right) Z_{1,1}$ (for example, numerically), then it is ensured the existence of $Z_{2,2}$.
+On the other hand, for general kernels, this hypothesis is only needed to ensure that $t\mapsto K\left( t,s\right) $ is continuous in $t_{n,1}$.
+Therefore, if it is not continuous, it is important to choose $h_i$ such that the mapping $t\mapsto K\left( t,s\right)$ is continuous at the collocation points $t_{i,1}$ $(i=0,\ldots N-1)$.
+More specifically, the hypothesis on $K$ is only needed to check that $Z_{n,2}\geq \left( 1-c_2\right) Z_{n,1}$, and hence, to ensure that $z_h$ is positive in $\left[ 0,t_n\right] $.
+Nevertheless, this hypothesis is not needed to verify that $Z_{0,2}>Z_{0,1}=0$, and so, it is always ensured the existence of $Z_{1,2}$ (and obviously $Z_{1,1}$), even if the hypothesis does not hold.
+Hence, if we use another method to check that $Z_{1,2}\geq \left( 1-c_2\right) Z_{1,1}$ (e.g., numerically), then it is ensured the existence of $Z_{2,2}$.
 Repeating this reasoning we can guarantee the existence of $Z_{n,2}$, removing the hypothesis on $K$.

-Following this idea, in the next proposition we state a result analogous to Proposition \ref{newprop4} without hypothesis on the kernel.
+Thus, we can state a result analogous to Proposition \ref{newprop4} without hypothesis on the kernel:

 \begin{proposition} $\frac{G\left( y\right) }{y}$ is unbounded if and only if there exists $H_0>0$ such that there are nontrivial collocation solutions in $\left[ 0,t_1\right] $ for $0<h_0\leq H_0$.
 In this case, there always exists $H_1>0$ such that there are nontrivial collocation solutions in $\left[ 0,t_2\right] $ for $0<h_1\leq H_1$.